 The BSN offered through the Texas Tech School of Nursing welcomes both traditional and transfer students into its program.
 The traditional BSN program is designed for students who do not yet have an RN license and wish to pursue a career in nursing beginning with the BSN.

 Once 40 credit hours of prerequisite coursework is complete, students can progress to the nursing training portion of the degree in the School of Nursing.
-This portion of the degree can be completed in four consecutive semesters and includes a combination of classroom instruction, simulation, and hands-on experience.
+This part of the degree can be completed in four consecutive semesters and includes:

 Texas Tech offers the SON Success Program, which pairs students with Retention Counselors, as well as a Career Services Center, which helps students prepare for life after graduation and offers placement services.
 Texas Tech’s low tuition cost and robust program offerings make it an excellent school to consider.